What does a SaaS SDR do?

-SDR and BDR roles are often the first entry for sales people into the tech world.
+SDR and BDR roles are often the first entry for salespeople into the tech world.
 Learning to be an SDR is about mastering your understanding of the role and how you can add value to a sales team in that role.
-Generally speaking the core role of an SDR in a sales team is to sift though leads that have come in to find the gold.
-Your role is to take all of the fresh leads that have been assigned to you, reach out to them and qualify them as leads.
+Generally speaking the core role of an SDR in a sales team is to sift through leads that have come in to find the gold.
+Your role is to take all of the fresh leads that have been assigned to you, reach out to them, and qualify them as leads.

 What does a good SDR look like?

-Usually people that work in these roles are very thick skinned and personable.
-They are high energy roles that take a lot of work to reach out to leads who are sometimes not wanting to be reached out to.
-You’ll often get a lot of push back, unanswered phone calls and general ‘no I’m not interested’ responses.
+Usually, people who work in these roles are very thick-skinned and personable.
+They are high-energy roles that take a lot of work to reach out to leads who sometimes do not want to be reached out to.
+You’ll often get a lot of pushback, unanswered phone calls, and general ‘no I’m not interested’ responses.

-To get into an SDR role you need to be a sales hungry person with the ability to get information out of people in quick and concise ways.
-Your job will be focused on quickly understanding the needs of a person that signs up to your product and getting them to commit to a demo.
+To get into an SDR role you need to be a sales-hungry person with the ability to get information out of people in quick and concise ways.
+Your job will be focused on quickly understanding the needs of a person who signs up for your product and getting them to commit to a demo.

 What does a SaaS SDR do when they are successful?

-Success comes in the form of Sales Qualified Leads (SQLs) and how the data from leads feeds all the way down to your deal desk and closed won/lost information.
-These are the pieces of gold that you are searching for while working through the signups to your product.
-These are the people that fit the buying persona of your business and have the authority and budget to be purchasing your product.
+Success comes in the form of Sales Qualified Leads (SQLs) and how the data from leads feeds down to your deal desk and closed won/lost information.
+These are the pieces of gold that you are searching for while working through the signups for your product.
+These are the people who fit the buying persona of your business and have the authority and budget to purchase your product.
 Your role is to ask the right questions to find these people and then book them in for a demo so that you can move them down the sales cycle.

-SDRs are usually partnered with account executives (more senior sales people).
+SDRs are usually partnered with account executives (more senior salespeople).
 There is often a ratio of two SDRs to one AE.
 This is because your role as an SDR is to find leads that are high quality and pass these leads on to the AE in the form of a booked demo.
-It is the AEs role to decide whether or not the lead that you have passed on is actually a sales qualified lead or not.
-For this reason SDRs often earn commission on booked demos with SQLs.
+It is the AE’s role to decide whether or not the lead that you have passed on is sales-qualified or not.
+For this reason, SDRs often earn commission on booked demos with SQLs.

 To get a firm outline of to question What does a SaaS SDR do, let’s look at a job description of an SDR: